 Vibe Bot: AI Meeting Assistant With Memory

 Razer’s Project AVA is one example.
 It reads like a modern update of the “companion in a box” category, echoing Japan’s Gatebox virtual home robot from 2016.
-Think less novelty bot, more designed product, with better sensing, better personalization, and clearer use cases.
+The difference is sharper product definition, better sensing, more credible personalization, and clearer use cases.

 And then there is Vibe Bot.
-It is not a “robot comeback story” in the literal sense, but it does feel like a spiritual successor to Jibo.
-The social robot pitched for the family back in 2014.
-Same emotional shape.
-Different job to do.
+It is not a “robot comeback story” in the literal sense, but it does feel like a spiritual successor to Jibo, the social robot pitched for the family back in 2014.
+The emotional shape is familiar, but the job is different.
 This time, the target is the meeting room and the problem is continuity.

 What is Vibe Bot?